 Finding who was at fault for accidents can sometimes be quite difficult because when you’re working at heights accidents tend to happen quite quickly and when you least expect it.

 If you’re found to be not at fault you will more than likely be entitled to compensation.
-You will also be eligible to take advantage of our no win, no payment* guarantee, so if for some reason you lose your case, you won’t be left out of pocket.
+You may also be able to take advantage of our no win no costs guarantee.
+This means that if for some reason you lose your case, you won’t be left out of pocket.

 Only a practising lawyer can make this decision for you using their decades worth of knowledge and experience.
 They can let you know in minutes whether your eligible or not and make you aware of your rights.
 Call our expert workplace lawyers to find out where you stand today.
 All calls are free and you won’t be under any obligations when you call us.